windmill-labs/windmilldocs/docs/misc/2_setup_oauth/index.md

-# How to setup OAuth
+# Setup OAuth and SSO

+Windmill supports Single Sign-On for Microsoft, Google, GitHub, GitLab, Okta, and domain restriction.

-The oauth.json need to be mounted from your windmill server and worker instances.
+The oauth.json need to be mounted from your Windmill server and worker instances.
 On the docker-compose.yml, this would correspond to uncommenting these [2 lines](https://github.com/windmill-labs/windmill/blob/main/docker-compose.yml#L42-L43), and those [2 other lines](https://github.com/windmill-labs/windmill/blob/main/docker-compose.yml#L65-L66) and have an oauth.json file in the same folder as the docker-compose.yml.

 The oauth.json has the following structure: